I GETTING STARTED

-Any sympathetic and sophisticated audience for your writing expects that you avoid needless repetition of diction, syntax, and content.
-Cleaning up this verbal acne is every writer’s bane, even for people who are experienced stylists and work every day.
+Any sympathetic and sophisticated audience expects that the author should avoid needless repetition of diction, syntax, and content.
+Cleaning up this verbal acne is every composer’s bane, even for people who are experienced stylists and work every day.
 Repetitive writing is unfinished writing--to use the same word twice in one sentence for a good cause.

-I) Try not to use the same construction with every sentence in a paragraph, and, most mercifully for your implied reader, avoid using the same substantive, such as a character’s name, over and over again:
+I) Try not to use the same construction with every sentence in a paragraph, and, most mercifully for your implied reader, avoid repeating the same substantive, such as a character’s name:

 bad: Hamlet loves Ophelia.
 Hamlet is angry at Claudius.
 Hamlet is angry at his mother.
 Hamlet is friends with Horatio.

-See if you can use different verb forms and sentence order for the syntax.
-You can combine sentences and use relative pronouns and synonyms, as well:
+Try to deploy different verb forms and vary sentence order for the syntax.
+You might combine sentences and use relative pronouns and synonyms, as well:

 awful: In Act 1, Scene 1 of Hamlet, Horatio thinks he knows how to talk to the Ghost.
 “Speak to me” (129, 132), he says over and over because he tries to convince the Ghost that he knows how to talk to it.
 But Marcellus and Barnardo tell Horatio that he doesn’t know how to talk to the Ghost and make him stay.
 It would be good if the Ghost could stay because then Horatio would be able to talk with him, and then he could help Hamlet and they could both talk to the Ghost.